yagizhanpala/OCSAssesment/README.md

 # OCSAssessment
 OCS Assessment project

-Project code base is in "master" branch
-Project is coded with Java in Maven
+Project is coded with Java (JRE: JavaSE 17) in Maven, with JUnit test framework.
 It consist of a Client and RESTful application triggered separetly by input provided from Console by client.
-Jersey framework is implemented as RESTful framework to launch rest service To be able to run itself Tomcat is embedded in project and it leverage inside the solution.
+Restful service is implemented with Jersey framework to launch rest service.
+Besides Tomcat is embedded in project and it leverage inside the solution to be able to run itself without needing any server to host.

-The requirement below is considered typo while changing the directions
+REMARQUE: The requirement below is considered typo while changing the directions

 •	Turn Left (L):
   Consumes 2 battery units.